All personality types have their own ways of cutting people out of their lives. For an INFJ, it’s called a “door slam”.

 - created a lot of unnecessary drama or conflicts,

-- manipulated, betrayed or broken the INFJ’s trust in them, or
+- manipulated, betrayed, or broken the INFJ’s trust in them, or

 - taken advantage of their kindness or their Extraverted Feeling (Fe).

 If you only do it one time or even a few times, an INFJ will typically forgive you and let it go.
-But if you do it multiple times, that’s when we withdraw our Extraverted Feeling (Fe) and activates our Introverted Thinking (Ti).
+But if you do it multiple times, that’s when we withdraw our Extraverted Feeling (Fe) and activate our Introverted Thinking (Ti).
 It’s part of our defense mechanism.